 A farmer who applies a flat rate scheme is entitled to a flat rate compensation for VAT for the supply of agricultural and forest products as well as agricultural and forest services which are the result of the basic agricultural and forestry activity.
 Taxable persons who acquire agricultural and forest goods and services from a farmer who applies a flat rate scheme shall add the amount of the flat rate compensation of 8 % of the purchase price to the amount of payment for the effected supply.

 3.1.4 VAT Exemptions

-Slovenia applies two basic forms of exemption from VAT - exemption without credit for previously paid VAT and exemption with credit for previously paid VAT.
+Slovenia applies two basic forms of exemption from VAT - exemption without the right of deduction for previously paid VAT and exemption with the right of deduction for previously paid VAT.